1st Marine Battalion (Ukraine): History

-On August 10, 2001, the 1st separate battalion of marines was relocated to the village of Krasnokamyanka (Military town of Feodosia-13), which is subordinate to the Feodosia City Council of the Autonomous Republic of Crimea.
+On August 10, 2001, the 1st separate battalion of marines was relocated to the village of Krasnokamyanka (Military townlet of Feodosia-13), which is subordinate to the Feodosia City Council of the Autonomous Republic of Crimea.
 The conventional name of the A2272 military unit has been preserved.

-On December 5, 2003, after the disbandment of the 1st separate marine infantry brigade, the 1st separate battalion was resubordinated to the commander of the 36th separate coastal defense brigade of the Navy of the Armed Forces of Ukraine.
+On December 5, 2003, after the disbandment of the 1st separate marine infantry brigade, the 1st separate battalion was resubordinated to the commander of the 36th Separate Coastal Defense Brigade of the Navy of the Armed Forces of Ukraine.

 On April 29, 2004, the 1st separate battalion of marines was redeployed from Krasnokamyanka to Feodosia.

 In 2007, the battalion created a company in honor of the Hutsul marines (meaning the 1st and 2nd Hutsul regiments that were part of the UNR marine brigade): about 70 people were recruited from Prykarpattia.

 On October 30, 2007, 1O BMP was resubordinated to the Chief of the Coastal Defense Forces Center of the Navy of the Armed Forces of Ukraine.

 From October 1 to October 30, 2008, the battalion participated in the anti-terrorist operation of the NATO national forces "Active Efforts".

 On November 18, 2008, the 1st separate marine infantry battalion was given the conditional name of the 1st Separate Feodosian Marine Infantry Battalion.

 From April 4 to November 15, 2009, the 1st separate Feodosia battalion of marines participated in the 12th rotation as part of the joint Ukrainian-Polish peacekeeping battalion "UkrPolbat" of the multinational tactical group "East" of the KFOR forces in Kosovo.
 For 7 months, soldiers in black berets carried out the task of maintaining peace and tranquility in the territory of the municipality of Štrpce in the Balkans.

 Since 2013, the battalion began to be staffed exclusively by military servicemen under contracts.

 At the end of 2013, the fighters of the 1st Air Force took part in the second phase of the main certification command and staff training of the NATO Response Force "Steadfast Jazz".

 On January 8, 2014, two companies of the 1st Offbmp began combat duty as part of the European Union tactical combat group "HelBRoC" and as part of NATO's immediate reaction forces.